MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-on-premises-sync.md

 description: "On-premises sync for Active Directory (AD) users"
 ---

-# On-premises sync for Microsoft Entra users
+# On-premises sync for Active Directory (AD) users

 > [!NOTE]
 > Microsoft Edge for Business is now available in Edge stable version 116!
 [Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise grade security, productivity, manageability, and AI built in.

-This article explains how Microsoft Entra users can roam Microsoft Edge favorites and settings between computers without connecting to Microsoft cloud services.
+This article explains how Active Directory (AD) users can roam Microsoft Edge favorites and settings between computers without connecting to Microsoft cloud services.

 > [!NOTE]
 > This article applies to Microsoft Edge version 85 or later.